MICA-MNI/BrainSpace/docs/pages/install.rst

 If you want to load BrainSpace every time you start MATLAB, type ``edit startup`` and append the above line to the end of this file.

-You can move the matlab directory to other locations.
-However, the example data loader functions used in our tutorials require the matlab and shared directories to both be in a parent directory called BrainSpace.
+You can move the MATLAB directory to other locations.
+However, the example data loader functions used in our tutorials require the MATLAB and shared directories to both be in a parent directory called BrainSpace.

 If you wish to open gifti files you will also need to install the `gifti library